 Drafting Joint Defense Agreements: Protecting the Privilege, Sharing Work Product, Avoiding Disqualification

 This CLE course will guide litigators on the use of joint defense agreements in civil litigation.
-The panel will discuss the tactical benefits of joint defense agreements, as well as their potential pitfalls, and offer best practices for crafting an agreement that protects the interests of both counsel and clients and safeguards confidential information shared among co-defendants.
+The panel will discuss the tactical benefits of joint defense agreements and their potential pitfalls and offer best practices for crafting an agreement that protects the interests of both counsel and clients and safeguards confidential information shared among co-defendants.

 - Considerations before entering a joint defense agreement

 - What information to share

 - Provisions concerning disclosure